 As a student, Adonis Galarza-Toledo ’20 worked tirelessly to ensure CSUSB students had their voices heard.
 Education was important to him, and seeking his bachelor’s degree in public administration with a minor in Spanish at CSUSB made his dream of becoming a leader in his community a reality.

-Alumnus Adonis Galarza-Toledo, ’20, who served as CSUSB’s ASI president, has been appointed to the Coachella Valley Unified School District Board.
+Alumnus Adonis Galarza-Toledo ’20, who served as CSUSB’s ASI president, has been elected to the Coachella Valley Unified School District Board.

 Brian Levin (criminal justice) was interviewed for an article looking back at the Mother Emanuel AME Church tragedy, as well as numerous articles reporting on the potential for election-related unrest and violence.